zoydtc/zoydtc.github.io/_posts/2026-01-14-building-my-de-portfolio.md

 * **GitHub Actions**: To automate the deployment process.

 ## Key Challenges
-Setting up the deployment workflow was the most interesting part.
-I had to configure `pages-deploy.yml` to handle the theme compilation and ensure the GitHub Pages environment was set to **GitHub Actions** rather than the default builder.
+Designing and stabilizing the deployment workflow proved to be the most engaging part of the setup.
+This required configuring pages-deploy.yml to handle theme compilation and explicitly setting the **GitHub Pages** environment to use GitHub Actions rather than the default build engine.

-The setup process was more challenging than I initially expected.
-I encountered issues related to:
+The overall setup was more involved than anticipated, particularly in the following areas:

-- Understanding Jekyll’s project structure and configuration
+- Gaining familiarity with Jekyll’s project structure and configuration model
-- Correctly setting up and customizing the Chirpy theme
+- Installing, configuring, and customizing the Chirpy theme
-- Resolving build and dependency errors
+- Resolving build-time and dependency-related issues
-- Configuring GitHub Pages and CI pipelines for successful deployment
+- Configuring GitHub Pages and CI/CD pipelines for reliable, repeatable deployments
-- Debugging failed builds caused by small syntax or configuration mistakes ultimately having to delete and try it again
+- Troubleshooting failed builds caused by minor syntax and configuration errors, in some cases requiring a full rebuild of the site to reestablish a clean, working state

-While these challenges were sometimes frustrating, they were also highly educational.
-The process strengthened my understanding of how static sites are built and deployed, how CI/CD workflows function, and how to troubleshoot infrastructure-related issues—skills that are directly relevant to a career in data engineering, platform engineering, and DevOps.
+While occasionally frustrating, these challenges were ultimately valuable and instructive.
+The process deepened my understanding of how static sites are built and deployed, how DNS and hosting integrate, and how CI/CD workflows operate in practice.

 This blog will serve as a technical journal throughout the Data Engineering Zoomcamp and beyond.
-I plan to use it to document hands-on projects, architectural concepts, and lessons learned while working with data pipelines, cloud services, orchestration tools, and analytics systems.
+I will use it to document hands-on projects, architectural patterns, and lessons learned while designing and operating data pipelines, cloud infrastructure, orchestration platforms, and analytics systems.

-Building the blog itself became my first real-world exercise in infrastructure setup and deployment.
-It reinforced an important lesson: learning happens most effectively when you step outside of guided tutorials and start building real systems, even when things break along the way.
-This is the beginning of my journey, and I look forward to sharing what I learn as I continue to grow in the field of data engineering.
+This marks the beginning of a focused learning and build journey, and I look forward to sharing practical insights as I continue to develop deeper expertise in data engineering and platform architecture.

 ## What's Next?
 Next up is **Week 1 of the Zoomcamp**, where I'll be diving into Docker and Terraform to set up my data infrastructure on GCP!